A Green Costa Rican COVID-19 Recovery: Aligning Costa Rica's Decarbonization Investments with Economic Recovery

 Prior to joining Pardee RAND, she worked in primary health care delivery, the health nonprofit sector, and state government.
-Her research interests include women’s health, sexual and reproductive health, adolescent health, social determinants of health, and the intersection of culture and health.
+Her research interests include women’s health, sexual and reproductive health, adolescent health, social determinants of health, mental health, and the intersection of culture and health.

 Maria Gabriela Alvarado and David A. Schwartz, "Zika Virus Infection in Pregnancy, Microcephaly, and Maternal and Fetal Health: What We Think, What We Know, and What We Think We Know," Archives of Pathology & Laboratory Medicine, 141(1), 2017